bignerdranch/Deferred/README.md

 |**Carthage** |[![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat-square)](https://github.com/Carthage/Carthage)                |

 ## Intuition

 A `Deferred<Value>` is a value that might be unknown now but is expected to resolve to a definite `Value` at some time in the future.
 It is resolved by being "filled" with a `Value`.

 A `Deferred<Value>` represents a `Value`.
 If you just want to work with the eventual `Value`, use `upon`.
-If you want to produce a `Deferred<OtherValue>` from the `Deferred<Value>`, check out `map` and `flatMap`/`bind`.
+If you want to produce an `OtherValue` future from a `Deferred<Value>`, check out `map` and `flatMap`.

-You can wait for an array of values to resolve with `all`, or just take the first one to resolve with `any`.
-(`all` for just two deferreds is so common, there's a `both` to save you the trouble of putting them in an array.)
+You can wait for an array of values to resolve with `CollectionType.joinedValues`, or just take the first one to resolve with `SequenceType.earliestFilled`. (`joinedValues ` for just a handful of futures is so common, there's a few versions `FutureType.and` to save you the trouble of putting them in an array.)

-### Gotcha: No Double-Stuffed `Deferred`s
+#### Gotcha: No Double-Stuffed `Deferred`s

-It's an error to `fill` an already-`fill`ed `Deferred`.
+It's a no-op to `fill` an already-`fill`ed `Deferred`.
+Use `fill(_:assertIfFilled:)` if you want to treat this as an error.
-Use `fillIfUnfulfilled` if you think anyone else might also be considering filling the `Deferred`, for example, to default it to a value when an action is cancelled.

-In a future version, `fill` might always be `fillIfUnfulfilled`, at which point, this gotcha will disappear.

 ## Why Deferred?

 If you're a computer, people are really slow.
 And networks are REALLY slow.

 ### Async Programming with Callbacks Is Bad News

 The standard solution to this in Cocoaland is writing async methods with a callback, either to a delegate or a completion block.